griffithlab/civic-docs/docs/model/variants/coordinates.rst

 |

-Use coordinates that would encompass the most variants that fit the Variant Name / Description to aid others using coordinates to find relevant and similar variants.
+Use coordinates that would encompass the most variants that fit the Variant Name to aid others using coordinates to find relevant and similar variants.

 .. rubric:: For fusions: